-If you herded up a bunch of developers into a room and asked them about their thoughts of using a custom HTML themes ThemeForest, you will likely get a contract of very polarizing views.
-Developers tend to be a bunch of opinionated people and the real answer tends to lie somewhere in the middle.
+If you herded up a bunch of developers into a room and asked them about their thoughts of using a custom HTML theme, ThemeForest, you will likely get a contrast of very polarizing views.
+Developers tend to be a bunch of opinionated people and the answer tends to lie somewhere in the middle.
 The real answer is less absolute, using a ThemeForest theme will make sense for some websites.
 My aim of this tutorial is to give you some of the options to help you decide using a third-party theme is something you should consider.

 First, I'll quickly go over the pros and cons of third-party themes in general:

 If a company needs to have exact pixel-perfect margins/padding and spacing and they have the budget to employ one or more designers for weeks/months/years, build from scratch.
 In these situations, you could buy a theme and then try and customize it.
-I've tried this approach once and the amount of time the team had to spend understanding the theme, changing it to meet the needs, re-testing it etc... for an end result that no one was really happy with, is not worth it.
+I've tried this approach once and the amount of time the team had to spend understanding the theme, changing it to meet the needs, re-testing it, etc for an end result that no one was really happy with, is not worth it.

 Next thing you should consider, is when does the website need to go live AND do you have the time and resources to get there on time.
 An obvious benefit of web design is that things can be changed.
 A builder building a house is screwed if he wants to change the room layout after it's been built, websites aren't limited to this.

 If a client needs to release a site for legal/financial/technical/whatever by a certain date, then a theme can be a good option to consider.
 I've worked on a project with a tight deadline with a lot of backend integration required.
 A theme was purchased using the bootstrap grid.
 The bulk of the work before the deadline was migrating their old legacy website into Umbraco.
 After the deadline was met, designers were brought in, the theme was ditched and the frontend was re-done.

 A theme can be purchased for $25 I've worked on projects where the design and CSS build was been over $150,000.
-If you're working on a hobby website, or you're working with a client who thinks the cost of building everything is high is to keep, then a theme is a good alternative.
-A lot of business I've spoken too, get put off by Umbraco due to the custom nature of it.
+If you're working on a hobby website, or you're working with a client who thinks the cost of building everything is high, then a theme is a good alternative.
+A lot of business I've spoken to get put off by Umbraco due to the custom nature of it.